Political positions of Rick Perry: Immigration

 Perry is opposed to the DREAM Act.

 Perry opposed the building of a Mexico – United States barrier.
 Perry says that the federal government should fulfill its responsibility to its citizens by securing the borders with "boots on the ground" and technology to improve safety while not harming trade with the state's biggest trading partner, Mexico.
 Perry said the Arizona immigration law, SB 1070, "would not be the right direction for Texas" and would distract law enforcement from fighting other crimes.
 He also opposes requirements that businesses use E-Verify to check the immigration status of prospective employees.
 He says that employment verification is needed but that the current E-verify system has flaws such as bad data which could be a hindrance to US citizens getting jobs as well as allowing as many as 50% of illegal immigrants through.
 Perry also wants to grant work visas to undocumented immigrants.

 In response to the 2014 crisis of undocumented, unaccompanied children crossing the border, which generated widespread attention, Perry declared the issue of illegal immigration of minors a "side-issue" compared with the number of illegal immigrants arriving who have committed crimes, which he estimated was about 80%.

 In 2016, The Texas Tribune wrote that "Perry has long been a critic of building a wall or fence along the border."

 Official language

 In 2011, Perry said that he supports the English language to be official language of the United States.

 Death penalty

 Perry supports the death penalty.
-In June 2001, he vetoed a ban on the execution of mentally retarded inmates.
+In June 2001, he vetoed a ban on the execution of intellectually disabled inmates.
 In 2011, during a televised debate for presidential candidates, he said he had "never struggled" with the question of the possible innocence of any of the 234 inmates executed to date while he was governor.